huggingface/swift-coreml-diffusers/README.md

-#  Diffusion
+#  Swift Core ML Diffusers 🧨

 This is a simple app that shows how to integrate Apple's [Core ML Stable Diffusion implementation](https://github.com/apple/ml-stable-diffusion) in a native Swift UI application.
-It can be used for faster iteration, or as sample code for other use cases.
+The Core ML port is a simplification of the Stable Diffusion implementation from the [diffusers library](https://github.com/huggingface/diffusers).
+This application can be used for faster iteration, or as sample code for any use cases.

-This is what it looks like:
+This is what the app looks like on macOS:
 ![App Screenshot](screenshot.jpg)

 On first launch, the application downloads a zipped archive with a Core ML version of Runway's Stable Diffusion v1.5, from [this location in the Hugging Face Hub](https://huggingface.co/pcuenq/coreml-stable-diffusion/tree/main).
 This process takes a while, as several GB of data have to be downloaded and unarchived.